matthewpoer/PhpDocuSignWrapper/README.md

 # php-docusign-wrapper
 DocuSign offers a reliable and RESTful (although somewhat confusingly architected) v2 API.
 However, I found that the [official PHP SDK](https://github.com/docusign/docusign-php-client) to just *not work* out of the box.
 Tried with a few different versions of PHP, tried a few hosts.
 There are bugs with the namespaces and/or file/class structure.
 Or something.
-But the REST API was simple enough that it would be less work to work on a new wrapper than debug. theirs.
+But the REST API was simple enough that it would be less work to work on a new wrapper than debug theirs.

 This codebase will implement basic Auth., interaction with envelopes, recipients, forms and related data.
 My business goal is to organize the data returned via such forms.
 Methods outside of this goal will likely not be implemented, but if you want to enhance and share your work back feel free to throw up a pull request.